kuwisdelu/CardinalIO/README.md

 remotes::install_github("kuwisdelu/CardinalIO")
 ```

-This version is unstable and only recommended for developers.
+This version is **unstable** and only recommended for developers.
+It should not be used for critical work.